Manaslu Circuit Trekking - 14 Days

 Visa And Entry Procedures

-Visitors can now apply for the online visa within 15 days of their arrival date in Nepal.
-For this, you will need your Nepal hotel address and a digital passport-sized photo that needs to be uploaded to the online application.
-After submitting the form online, you need to print out the confirmation page which has to be furnished at the immigration section in Kathmandu airport along with your passport and the required visa fee.
-You can apply for your online Nepal visa here.
+Visitors can apply online for a visa within 15 working days of their arrival in Nepal.
+You must upload a passport-sized digital photo and your Nepal hotel address to the online form.
+You will need to print the confirmation page after submitting the online form.
+This must be presented at the Immigration section of the Kathmandu Airport along with your passport and the visa fee.

 15 days – US$30, 30 days – US$50, and 90days – US$125